asitk/dotfiles/README.md

-# Template
+# Cross Platform Dev Setup

-A comprehensive collection of configuration files for a productive development environment across Linux and macOS systems. - Asit
+A comprehensive collection of dotfiles for a productive development environment.

 ## 🚀 Quick Start